-- 1. Displaying violence towards any officer of the prison or any other person. - 2.
-Detaining any person against his will. - 3.
-Escaping from prison or from lawful custody. - 4.
-Using any threatening, abusive or insulting racist words or behaviour. - 5.
-Displaying, attaching or drawing on any part of a prison, or any other property, threatening, abusive or insulting racist words, drawings, symbols or other material. - 6.
-Committing any criminal offence. - 7.
-Intentionally or recklessly endangering the health or personal safety of others or, by his conduct, is reckless whether such health or personal safety is endangered. - 8.
-Threatening or insulting an officer of the prison or making any false or malicious allegation against an officer. - 9.
-Trespassing in areas kept separate for female or young prisoners. - 10.
-Failing to return to prison when he should have returned either after being temporarily released from prison or after having been placed in a working-out scheme or failing to comply with any condition of such release or employment. - 11.
-Being absent without permission from any place where he is required to be whether within or outside prison. - 12.
-Disobeying any lawful order or refusing or neglecting to conform to any rule or regulation of the prison. - 13.
-Communicating with any unauthorised person. - 14.
-Behaving in a disorderly manner. - 15.
-Using any abusive, insolent, threatening or other improper language. - 16.
-Showing disrespect to any officer of the prison or any person visiting the prison. - 17.
-Possessing, receiving, or attempting to receive any unauthorised article. - 18.
-Selling or delivering to any person any unauthorised article. - 19.
-Wilfully damaging or disfiguring any part of the prison or any property not his own. - 20.
-Betting or gambling. - 21.
-Smoking, except when permitted. - 22.
-Consuming alcohol. - 23.
-Repeatedly making groundless complaints. - 24.
-Being idle, careless or negligent at work or refusing to work. - 25.
-Wilfully or negligently damaging or spoiling work.
+- 1. Committing an assault. - 2.
+Detaining any person against his or her will. - 3.
+Escaping from lawful custody. - 4.
+Using any threatening, abusive, insulting or racist words or behaviour. - 5.
+Displaying, attaching or drawing on any part of the prison, or any other property, threatening, abusive, insulting or racist words, drawings, symbols or other material. - 6.
+Intentionally or recklessly endangering the health or personal safety of others. - 7.
+Threatening or insulting an officer of the prison or making a false or malicious allegation against an officer. - 8.
+Being absent from any place where he or she was instructed to be or being present in a place where he or she is not authorised to be. - 9.
+Failing to return to the prison either after being temporarily released from the prison or after having been placed in a working-out scheme or failing to comply with any condition of such release or employment. - 10.
+Disobeying a lawful order or refusing or neglecting to conform to a rule or regulation of the prison. - 10A.
+Failing to comply with a condition imposed under regulation 78(2). (b) - 11.
+Communicating with any person without authorisation. - 12.
+Fighting or otherwise behaving in a disorderly manner. - 13.
+Showing disrespect to any officer of the prison or any person (other than a prisoner) working at or visiting the prison. - 14.
+Possessing, receiving, or attempting to receive an unauthorised article. - 15.
+Selling or delivering to a person an unauthorised article. - 16.
+Wilfully damaging or disfiguring any part of the prison or any property not his or her own. - 17.
+Consuming alcohol. - 18.
+Possessing or consuming a controlled drug as defined in the Narcotic Drugs and Psychotropic Substances (Consolidation) Ordinance 2006(c). - 19.
+Being idle, careless or negligent at work or refusing to work. - 20.
+Failing to- - (a) keep his or her clothing and bedding clean and tidy; - (b) keep his or her clothing and person clean. - 21.
+Attempting to commit or inciting or assisting another prisoner to commit or to attempt to commit any of the offences in this Schedule.